BCWResearch/hashport-framework/packages/react-client/README.md

 import { HashportClientAndRainbowKitProvider } from `@hashport/react-client/contexts`;
 ```

-If your React app **DOES NOT HAVE EITHER SIGNERS**, please integrate a Hedera signer first, such as [Hashconnect](https://www.npmjs.com/package/hashconnect).
+If your React app **DOES NOT HAVE EITHER SIGNER**, please integrate a Hedera signer first, such as [Hashconnect](https://www.npmjs.com/package/hashconnect).

 ### Configure and Wrap Providers